Wondering how to record Vidyard videos with the highest resolution quality?

 What is the display resolution of my computer’s operating system?

-When you use Vidyard's desktop app to record your screen, it is your computer’s display resolution that determines the output for the video.
-Often you can find the display resolution in your computer’s system settings or you can look up its specifications online.
+When you use Vidyard's desktop app to record your screen, your computer’s display resolution determines the output for the video.
+You can find the display resolution in your computer’s system settings or you can look up its specifications online.

 For screen recordings on external monitors, make sure to check the resolution you have set for the monitor in your computer’s display settings.